BM-Zhang/BM-Zhang.github.io/_portfolio/pf2.md

 collection: portfolio
 ---

 [This](https://space.bilibili.com/442576231) is a fansub community that I led since 2019.
-These videos uploaded are mainly subbed video vlips of a group of virtual youtubers called NIJISANJI ID.
+We make Chinese subtitles and video clips for what used to be the Indonesian branch of a vtuber agency called [NIJISANJI](https://www.nijisanji.jp/en/talents).
+The fansub is recogonised but not lisenced by NIJISANJI.

-I learned how to add subtitles to videos when I was 14, which was purely just for fun.
+I started doing subtitles when I was 14, which was purely just for fun.

-It was pretty entertaining to align the sentences and speech using spectrogram in the subtitle software (aegisub).
-Little did I know that this would eventually become my career.
+Aligning sentences with speech using spectrograms in subtitle software (namely Aegisub) turned out to be surprisingly entertaining.
+Little did I know that this would eventually shape my future career.